Is Sky broadband any good?

-Fibre really does result in faster speeds, on average and, as always, the average users will get considerably slower speeds than the up to 17Mb Sky advertise (there has been a gradual creep upwards since August 2013).
+Fibre really does result in faster speeds.
+As always, the average standard broadband user will get considerably slower speeds than the up to 17Mb Sky advertise (there has been a gradual creep upwards since August 2013).

 Sky ADSL and fibre broadband run on the BT network, although there are some differences between the providers.
-Read more on the differences between the providers here.
+There's more on those differences here.

 We haven't included the Connect package, which is the only option available for non-LLU (read: rural) areas, above.

 Connect is substantially slower than Sky's other broadband options.
-It offers speeds of up to 6Mb - which Ofcom suggests is below the minimum required for the average home - and it's subject to constant traffic management.
+It offers speeds of up to 6Mb - which Ofcom suggested this time last year was below the minimum required for the average home - and it's subject to constant traffic management.

 It's also much more expensive, because it costs more for Sky to pay BT to use these exchanges, and people in these areas are likely to have few other options.

-Unusually for a big provider, Sky don't impose any form of restriction on downloads on their unlimited deals: no fair use policy, no traffic management and definitely no download cap.
+With the exception of their Connect package, Sky don't impose any form of restriction on downloads on their unlimited deals.
+Customers are subject to no fair use policy, no traffic management and definitely no download cap.

 Sky were the first to bring in this "truly unlimited" policy, though BT began offering a similarly unrestricted service in February 2013; TalkTalk's service is similarly unrestricted.

-As we said above, Sky broadband Lite's 2GB a month limit is only suitable for households that will only use their internet for browsing web pages and reading emails.
+As we said above, Sky Broadband Lite's 2GB a month limit is only suitable for households that only use their internet for browsing web pages and reading emails.

-Watching iPlayer, downloading large files or even listening to the radio online often is highly likely to result in going over the limit.
+Watching iPlayer, downloading large files or even listening to the radio online reasonably regularly is likely to result in going over that limit.

 Extras: free router, wi-fi and parental controls

-All Sky broadband packages include a decent wireless router, which Sky claims has much better wireless reach than other ISPs' free routers.
+All Sky broadband packages include a decent wireless router, which Sky claim has much better wireless reach than other ISPs' free routers.

 Read our review of the router over here.

-Customers taking Unlimited, Connect or Sky fibre broadband also get free access to wi-fi hotspots from The Cloud.
+Customers taking anything other than Sky Broadband Lite also get free access to wi-fi hotspots from The Cloud.

 There are thousands of hotspots across the UK, some in branches of big chains including Pret, Caffe Nero and Eat.

-Like all the big five broadband providers, Sky now offer all their broadband customers good, router level parental controls which we've reviewed in full here.
+Like the rest of the big five broadband providers, Sky also offer all their broadband customers good, router level, parental controls, which we've reviewed in full here.

 Support check: how's Sky customer service?

-More recently, however, the provider has really outdone itself: in June 2014, Ofcom revealed that among the big providers, only Virgin Media had fewer complaints - and independent surveys continue to rate them highly.
+More recently, however, they've really outdone themselves: in December 2014, Ofcom revealed that among the big providers, only Virgin Media had a higher satisfaction rating - and independent surveys also rate them highly.